Gotland-class submarine

-The Gotland-class submarines of the Swedish Navy are modern diesel-electric submarines, which were designed and built by the Kockums shipyard in Sweden.
+The Gotland-class submarines of the Swedish Navy are modern diesel-electric submarines, which were designed and built by the Kockums shipyard (since 2014 owned by SAAB AB) in Sweden.
 They are the first submarines in the world to feature a Stirling engine air-independent propulsion (AIP) system, which extends their underwater endurance from a few days to weeks.
 This capability had previously only been available with nuclear-powered submarines.

 Features

 The Gotland-class attack submarines are the most modern submarines of the Swedish Navy, mainly designed for submarine missions such as antiship/antisubmarine warfare, collecting of intelligence (communications intelligence (COMINT), electronic signals intelligence (ELINT)), forward surveillance, special operations, and mine-laying tasks.

 On the water surface, the submarine is powered by two sets of MTU engines.
 While submerged, the Kockums-built Stirling engine AIP system is used to drive a 75 kW generator for either propulsion or charging the batteries.
 A Stirling engine is particularly well suited for a submarine because the engine is nearly silent and can use the surrounding seawater as a heat sink to increase efficiency.
 Submerged endurance is dependent on the amount of liquid oxygen stored onboard and is described as "weeks".
 The class is characterized by its low acoustic signatures, extreme shock resistance, and a competent combat system.

 Kockums touts extreme manoeuvrability for this class due to the hull design and a well-placed X rudder.
 The X rudder provides four control surfaces, along with two mounted on the sail, which enables sharp turns and the ability to operate very close to the seabed.
 Ship automation and computerized steering allow a single operator to steer the submarine in depth and course, which also results in a smaller crew complement, leading to good accommodation standards and low operating costs.

 The class has many features that enhance stealth, helping it to remain undetected.
 All shipboard machinery is isolated and mounted on rubber dampeners to reduce vibrations and noises; a hydrodynamic hull design reduces noise, infrared signature, and active sonar response.
 Its magnetic signature is counteracted by 27 independent electromagnets, short-circuiting extremely low frequency (ELF) electrical fields.
 Various hull coatings reduce active sonar response, and the mast is coated with radar-absorbent material.
 Combined with the near-silent operation of the Stirling generator and slow-turning propeller to prevent cavitation, the boats are very difficult to detect underwater, especially in their normal area of operations, the Baltic Sea.